threefoldtecharchive/rivine/doc/ProofOfBlockStake.md

 Difficulty
 ----------

 The hash in the POBS protocol results in a 256 bit integer so there are 2^256 possible combinations.
-If we want 1 block to be created every 10 minutes on average, this means that that 1 hash should match every 10\*60 seconds.
+If we want 1 block to be created every 10 minutes on average, this means that 1 hash should match every 10\*60 seconds.
 The chance of having a match is also multiplied by the number of blockstakes you have available so for the starting difficulty this means it should be divided by the total number of blockstakes in the system.

 Difficulty is adjusted every 50 blocks to compensate for the fact that not every blockstake available is always participating in the POBS protocol.

 ![POBSprotocoldifficulty](https://rawgit.com/rivine/rivine/master/doc/POBSdifficulty.svg)